nimona/go-nimona/docs/proposals/np003-streams.md

 ## Hypothetical roots

-As mentioned before, streams are identified by the hash of their root object.
+As mentioned before, streams are identified by the CID of their root object.
 In order for a peer to find the providers of a stream and get its objects, it must at the very least know its identifier.
 This is usually not an issue as most times a peer will learn about the existence of a stream from somewhere before